Central Queenstown

 Fly in by helicopter to this backcountry hut high on the slopes of Mount Larkins.
 Simple mountain accommodation in an incredible location, this snug hut sleeps six.
 A log burner keeps you cosy in the snow, and a trip to the loo is an adventure under the stars.
 Your intrepid hosts are happy to arrange tenting or snow caving around the house if you have a larger group.
 Book an off-piste ski tour with a guide, or if you’re marking a special occasion, your hosts can even help you arrange a mountain celebration with a chef for a memorable moment you’ll never forget.

 There are even more ideas for cosy winter escapes in our comprehensive guide to accommodation in and around Queenstown.
-Check out our special offers for deals on winter fun, and as you explore Queenstown this winter, share your Queenstown winter adventures with us on Instagram and #QueenstownLive.
+As you explore Queenstown this winter, share your Queenstown winter adventures with us on Instagram and #QueenstownLive.